 Alcohol gives you that same reward but without making you work for it.
 In the process, it desensitizes you to that “feel good” reward.

-Over time, you can’t get that feeling without drinking alcohol.
+Over time, you may find you can’t get any of those good feelings without drinking alcohol.
 And you need more of it to trigger the same response.

 Alcohol abuse contributes to 232 million sick days at work, for instance.
 It wreaks havoc on personal relationships, too.
 A 2013 study found that 50 percent of marriages where one spouse drinks and the other doesn’t end in divorce.